-The State Library of New South Wales has copies of genealogical charts and photographs from nine NSW communities, mostly collected through 1938.
+The State Library of New South Wales has copies of genealogical charts and photographs from nine New South Wales communities, mostly collected in 1938.
 These include Boggabilla, Brewarrina, Cummeragunga, Kempsey, Menindee, Pilliga, Walgett, Wallaga Lake and Woodenbong.
-Check the Index to the NSW Tindale Genealogies [PDF 196 kb] on the State Library website before making an appointment with one of the library’s Indigenous services librarians.
+Check the Index to the NSW Tindale Genealogies on the state library website before making an appointment with one of the library’s Indigenous services librarians.

 The State Library of Queensland has copies of genealogical information and photographs for the Queensland Aboriginal communities of Yarrabah, Cherbourg, Mona Mona, Palm Island, Woorabinda, Bentinck Island, Doomadgee and Mornington Island, as well as two northern New South Wales communities at Boggabilla and Woodenbong.
 You can search the library’s Norman Tindale Collection Alphabetical Index on the State Library website.

 Townsville City Libraries Indigenous (Murri) Services holds copies of Tindale genealogies for Queensland.
 See the CityLibraries website for more information

 Tindale collected genealogies from Aboriginal people in the following places in South Australia: Koonibba, Macumba, Mirramitta, Nullabor, Pandi Pandi, Point McLeay, Point Pearce, Port Augusta and Swan Reach.
 They are held by the South Australian Museum.